• Skip to primary navigation

 Instructions

-• Heat up a large non stick pan and add Oil.
+• Heat up a large non stick pan and add Oil and Butter.

-• Add the Potatoes, Cumin Powder, Cayenne Pepper, Smoked Paprika, Salt and Pepper.
+• Once foaming and hot, add the Potatoes, Cumin Powder, Cayenne Pepper, Smoked Paprika, Salt and Pepper and cook on medium high for 15 - 20 minutes.

 Notes